condor616/link-check-nextjs/README.md

 The application supports two storage methods:

-### File-based Storage (Default)
+### SQLite Storage (Default)

-By default, all scan configurations, results, and parameters are stored in JSON files in the following directories:
+By default, the application uses a local SQLite database (via Prisma) to store:
-- `.scan_configs` - Saved scan configurations
+- Scan configurations
-- `.scan_history` - Scan history results
+- Scan history and results
-- `.scan_params` - Scan parameters
+- Job status and progress

+The database file is located at `prisma/dev.db`.

 ### Supabase Storage